Containers on Polaris

 ~/.apptainer/cache

-Make sure you are not on a directory accessed with a symbolic link, i.e. check if
+Make sure you are not in a directory accessed with a symbolic link, i.e., check if

 pwd